daxter-army/drift/readme.md

     * Other users are notified whenever any user enters/leaves the room.
     * All messages are encrypted with AES Encyption.
     * If you are ⌨️ cli/terminal entusiast, then you will love it's hackerUI 💯.
+    * If current username is being used, User is redirected back to the login screen.

 <br/>
 <p align="center">